zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency04.md

 sets there is exactly one NS record with identical owner name, class, TTL and RDATA in the other NS set.

+## Scope

+It is assumed that *Child Zone* has been tested by [Basic04].
+This test case will set DEBUG level on messages for non-responsive name servers.

 ## Inputs

 * The domain name to be tested ("Child Zone").